Blazor MudBlazor Starter

 - Multi-selection support with

-SelectColumn - Quick filter search across all displayed columns
+SelectColumn - Quick filter search across displayed columns

 - Sortable and filterable columns with